 Anti-Villain: One of the best examples in the Gundam franchise.
 No one does all the wrong things for all the right reasons like he does.
 He starts out as an antiheroic protagonist, shifts to an antagonistic, but not necessarily villainous figure once the perspective flip goes down, and then moves up to Well-Intentioned Extremist during the show's last act.

 Astral Projection: Semi-standard for a Gundam show.
 He has a couple with Stella.
 At the end she tells him that he gave her a yesterday, and because of that she understands tomorrow; that's she's happy because of it, and she'll see him then.

 Heartbroken Badass: Shinn is a damaged set of goods.
 This doesn't stop him from giving the likes of Kira and Athrun a run for their money.

 Bash Brothers: With Rey, after acquiring the Destiny and the Legend, respectively; Shinn fights head-on, while Rey provides long-range support.

 The Berserker: Shinn's anger is his driving motivation.
 Throw in a love of close-combat, a huge ego, and little consideration for his own safety, plus access to SEED Mode and you have a recipe for some serious face-wrecking.

-BFS: Shinn is fond of them, on both the Impulse and the Destiny.
+BFS/BFG: Shinn has a penchant for big weapons, particularity the anti-ship swords on both the Impulse and the Destiny.

 Bigger Stick: The Destiny is superior to any mech the Earth Forces have, and allows Shinn to run rampant for a while.
 It thus comes as a rather nasty shock to him when the equally powerful Strike Freedom and Infinite Justice arrive on the battlefield.